Dear Seniors,

-I recently joined an organisation as HR manager.
-After joining, I learned that some unethical practices and gross violations of laws are going on in the organisation.
+I am looking for expert advice.
+I recently joined an organization as an HR manager.
+After joining, I learned that some unethical practices and gross violations of laws are going on in the organization.
 The owners are aware of it.

-what to do in this situation,
+What to do in this situation:

-01. Should i oppose the same
+1. Should I oppose the same?

-02. Quit the job immediately
+2. Quit the job immediately?

-03. Search for another job.
+3. Search for another job?

-S K Bandyopadhyay ( WB, Howrah)
+S K Bandyopadhyay (WB, Howrah) CEO - USD HR Solutions

 From India, New Delhi